Skip to content

-If you live within the District of North West Leicestershire and feel strongly about something that concerns a District Council service or relates to an issue the District Council may be able to help with, you can ask a question at a Council meeting, Cabinet meeting or a the Policy Development Group.
+Live in North West Leicestershire and feel strongly about something that concerns a service or an issue we may be able to help with?

 How do I submit a question?

-Each question must include your name and address and must name the Cabinet member that you would like to put the question to.
-See 'related documents for further details of Cabinet members and their areas of responsibility.
+Each question must include your name and address - and must name the cabinet member you would like to put the question to.
+You can find a list of Cabinet members and their areas of responsibility in the Related Documents section at the bottom of this page.

 Questions must not: